DUBLIN CITY UNIVERSITY: Dublin City University Networking Society CONSTITUTION

 Society but have no voting rights.
 The rights of an Associate Member shall

 not exceed those of an ordinary member of the Society

 - All members shall be bound by this constitution

 - Honorary lifetime membership is awarded to the founding committee members.

 - Nothing in this section shall prevent the society bestowing honorary

-- The committee shall run the society on behalf of the members and in
+- The Committee shall run the Society of behalf of its members and in

-- Committee decisions shall be decided by majority voting.
+(where possible), committee decisions shall be decided by majority voting.